-Superintendent Days with Model Schools Specialists, Vendor Training Specialists, District Technology Coordinator: September 2018.
+Superintendent Days with Model Schools Specialists, Vendor Training Specialists, District Technology Coordinator: September 2019.
 Congruent Planning Time: Grade-level planning with District Technology Coordinator: 1:1 with teachers to develop Interactive TV skills.
-Congruent Planning Time: 7-12 grade Math teachers: TI 84 Support utilizing the District Technology Coordinator and Vendor Training Specialist.
 On-going access to regional training and support through the Model Schools Program.

 On-going access to 1:1 integrated technology support with the Technology Coordinator.

-9. Districts must contact the SUNY/CUNY teacher preparation program that supplies the largest number of the district's new teachers to request advice on innovative uses and best practices at the intersection of pedagogy and educational technology.

-- By checking this box, you certify that you have contacted the SUNY/CUNY teacher preparation program that supplies the largest number of your new teachers to request advice on these issues. - 9a.
+- 9. Districts must contact the SUNY/CUNY teacher preparation program that supplies the largest number of the district's new teachers to request advice on innovative uses and best practices at the intersection of pedagogy and educational technology. - ☑ By checking this box, you certify that you have contacted the SUNY/CUNY teacher preparation program that supplies the largest number of your new teachers to request advice on these issues. - 9a.
 Please enter the name of the SUNY or CUNY Institution that you contacted.